RavSS/HAVK/README.md

 https://wiki.osdev.org

 ### License
 GPLv3.
-Applies to everything unless stated otherwise or is external software.
+Applies to everything unless stated otherwise or is not code.
+This repository contains OVMF compiled firmware and GNU-EFI objects.